-Be sure that the food you are giving him has plenty of vitamins C and E, along with selenium, beta carotene, and omega-3 fatty acids.
+Be sure that the food you are giving you dog has plenty of vitamins C and E, along with selenium, beta carotene, and omega-3 fatty acids.

 3. Stay As Physically Active As Possible

-Your senior dog may move slower than he did at a younger age, but there are still plenty of activities you can partake in with him.
+Your senior dog may move slower than they did at a younger age, but there are still plenty of activities you can partake in with them.
 Try taking short walks in less crowded areas, playing fetch, or other activities your senior dog normally enjoys.

-4. Play Hide and Seek
+4. Play Hide And Seek

 5. Get A Toy That’s Easy On The Jaw

 Grab your dog a Kong or another toy with soft rubber that will be easy on their jaw and last a lifetime.
-To encourage play, feel free to stuff the Kong with a killer filling as a bonus.
+To encourage play, feel free to stuff the Kong with a yummy filling as a bonus.